-The Macao SAR Government will ban all unmanned aircraft activities from 14 to 22 December 2019 to ensure that the celebrations for the 20th anniversary of the Special Administrative Region will take place in a safe environment.
+The Macao SAR Government will ban unmanned aircraft activities in certain zones in Macao during the helicopter sightseeing tours, between 14:00 to 18:00 on Wednesdays to Sundays from 31 July to 30 August 2020, to ensure that the tours will take place in a safe environment.

 All departing passengers are required to have both their boarding pass and travel documents ready for inspection by airport security personnel upon entering the Departures Hall.
 Security measures are also in place at the airport.
 To avoid unnecessary delay, make sure that you read in detail the requirements as stated in Liquids, Aerosols and Gels (LAGs), Restricted Articles and Dangerous Goods and follow the instructions accordingly when you pack your baggage.

 Any items which are found not carried in compliance with the said requirements will be removed.